The-DataMaven/Mobile-Sales-Analysis/README.md

 ![Mobile-Sales-Analysis](images/ERD.png)

 Prior to beginning the analysis, a variety of checks were conducted for quality control and farmilarization with the dataset.
 To support time-based analysis across multiple visualizations, a **dim_date** table was created using **Excel** and joined with the facts data.

 **Purpose:**
  - Enables month, quarter, and year breakdowns.
  - Facilitates trend analysis and time-based comparisons.
  - Supports cleaner date filtering and grouping in Power BI/Tableau.

-✅A relationship was created with the facts_sales data on the **date** field for all time-series visualizations and trend analysis.
+A relationship was created with the facts_sales data on the **date** field for all time-series visualizations and trend analysis.

 ## Executive Summary
 ### Overview of Findings